illwieckz/pimi/README.md

 * **TrueCombat beta 1.3**
 * **TrueCombat beta 0.45 build 12**

-Special ET:Legacy mod to be supported:

-* **Wolfenstein: Enemy Territory**

-This tool can help users to install these mods or to help packagers to build a package or write an installer around this downloader.
+This tool can help users to install these mods.

 Additionnal Mac OS X and Windows binaries and libraries are not extracted from official packages to provide a clean GNU/Linux installation.